macouella/linkdash/README.md

 ## Other applications

 - Always finding yourself trying to remember things to do after a git push or server deploy?
-Use linkdash along-side githooks.
+[Use linkdash along-side githooks](https://github.com/igimanaloto/linkdash/tree/master/examples/with-git-hooks).
 - Smart url schemas exist everywhere, from `mailto:`, to `tel:` to app-specific calls like `skype:`, `spotify:` and `slack:`.
 Get creative!
-- If security and collaboration is required, you may utilise the `buildTemplate` helper in your favourite http kernel `express`, `http` or `serverless function`.
+- If security and collaboration is required, you may utilise linkdash's [buildTemplate](https://github.com/igimanaloto/linkdash/tree/master/examples/templated-http-response) helper in your favourite http kernel (`express`, `http`) or `serverless function`.
 That way, you can decide which authorization approach to secure your links dashboard with.
-- Feel free to fork to customise the html for your needs. (webpack / react / ts)
+- Feel free to fork to customise the html for your needs. (webpack / preact / ts)

 ## Future plans

 [ ] Add manifest.json capabilities so the file can be installed in mobile devices.

-[ ] Add a --spreadsheet option to read off Google sheets.
+[ ] Add a Google Sheets example